Sparse Plus Low Rank Matrix Decomposition: A Discrete Optimization Approach: Computational Results

 We report the low-rank matrix reconstruction error, the sparse matrix reconstruction error, the sparse support discovery rate, and the runtime for each method in Figure \ref{fig:sparse}.

-Our main findings from this set of experiments are: \begin{enumerate}[topsep=0pt,itemsep=-0.25ex] \item Consistent with previous experiments, Algorithm \ref{alg:AM} outperforms GoDec {and ScaledGD} across all trials by obtaining a lower low-rank matrix reconstruction error and sparse matrix reconstruction error while having a lesser execution time and exhibiting superior sparse support discovery rates. \item The low-rank reconstruction error of Algorithm \ref{alg:AM}{, GoDec and ScaledGD} increase as $k_1$ increases.
-This is consistent with the intuition that as the sparsity of the underlying spare matrix increases, it becomes more difficult to identify the true low-rank matrix. \item The sparse matrix reconstruction error of Algorithm \ref{alg:AM}{, ScaledGD} and GoDec decline as $k_1$ increases. \end{enumerate}
+Our main findings from this set of experiments are: \begin{enumerate}[topsep=0pt,itemsep=-0.25ex] \item Consistent with previous experiments, Algorithm \ref{alg:AM} outperforms GoDec{, AccAltProj} {and ScaledGD} across all trials by obtaining a lower low-rank matrix reconstruction error and sparse matrix reconstruction error while having a lesser execution time{.
+Algorithm \ref{alg:AM} also exhibits a superior accuracy rate than GoDec and ScaledGD.} \item The low-rank reconstruction error of Algorithm \ref{alg:AM}{, GoDec{, AccAltProj} and ScaledGD} increase as $k_1$ increases.
+This is consistent with the intuition that as the sparsity of the underlying spare matrix increases, it becomes more difficult to identify the true low-rank matrix. \item The sparse matrix reconstruction error of Algorithm \ref{alg:AM}{, ScaledGD}{, AccAltProj} and GoDec decline as $k_1$ increases. \end{enumerate}

 {